Most dogs will gladly devour anything you’d dump in your garbage disposal, eating anything that smells like it is remotely edible.

 sunflower oil, dicalcium phosphate, canola oil, calcium carbonate, fish oil, vinegar, citric acid, choline bitartrate, zinc gluconate, ferrous sulfate, vitamin E supplement, copper gluconate, manganese gluconate, thiamine mononitrate (vitamin B1), selenium yeast, riboflavin (vitamin B2), vitamin B12 supplement, cholecalciferol (source of vitamin D3), potassium iodide.

-- Contains a variety of antioxidant-rich “superfoods”
+- Contains a variety of antioxidant-rich fruits and veggies like spinach, beets, broccoli, apples, and blueberries.

-4. Instinct Raw Boost Small Breed Duck Formula
+4. Instinct Raw Boost Small Breed Duck

 Instinct Raw Boost Small Breed Duck